Ahmed-Alkot/simple_calculator/README.md

-# simple_calculator
+# simple calculator
-this res is for my first school project. it is a normal arithmetic calculator with extra features like evaluating integrals, derivatives,
+CSCI 101: Introduction to programming course project.
+A simple arithmetic calculator with extra features like evaluating integrals, derivatives,
 ------------------------------------------------

 this is a calculator that utalizes WolframAlpha's powerful computational knowledge engine.